 Check with your ISP

 This particular scenario is something that I often face.
 Local ISP usually mask your IP and use their IP for all the queries that go through their network.
 So Google sees this as a large volume of traffic coming from a single IP address and triggers spam protection.
-Since there is no way for Google to understand how many computers are behind, this is often utilized to send illegal traffic to a website, DDOS, and other means to harm the network and advertisement system.
+Since there is no way for Google to determine how many computers are behind a single IP address, this is often used to send illegal traffic to a website, conduct a DDoS attack, and other means to harm the network and advertising system.

 If you wonder why ISP is using a Single IP, then it’s because the world is running out of IPv4 addresses.
 The ISPs use a single IP address and track the rest of the customers internally for data usage.

-So the only option, in this case, is to report to ISP if you face this often.
+In this case, the only option is to report to the ISP if you face this issue frequently.
 You can also use a VPN, which will give you a different IP, and it may help you to resolve the problem.
 However, remember VPNs also play by the same formula, and hence it can happen there too.

-I hope the post was useful, and you were able to resolve the problem where you were blocked from making a search on Google.
+I hope the post was useful and that you were able to resolve the issue where you were blocked from searching on Google.